kensnyder/react-thermals/README.md

 Stores should treat state as immutable.
 When using path expressions for actions or calling `setStateAt`, React Thermals automatically ensures relevant parts of state are replaced instead of changed.
-Replacing is more efficient than cloning the entire state and ensures that components rerender only when replaced parts of the state change.
+Replacing is more efficient than cloning the entire state and ensures that components re-render only when replaced parts of the state change.

 Under the hood, React Thermals has a `replacePath(path, value)` function